KaranpreetRaja/SyntaxSage/lab_5_activity.md

 - Badges and Awards:

 - Syntax Docs:
   - Resize application to full screen considering there isn't any responsiveness added.
   - Verify that the Syntax Doc frame appears.
 The document will be displayed on the left side of the frame covering at least 80 percent of the width.
   - Verify that the navigation bar is located on the left side.
   -- Make sure that html, css, javascript, SQL, and python are there.
   - Verify navigation: There are multiple language nav links on the left side, click on one of them and you will be given the document for that language on the left panel.
   - Verify the scroll bar works.
   - Verify the document is displayed on the left panel for the given language.
   - Scroll down and verify that there is sufficient vital information displayed and its content is related to the selected language.
 (Do this with each language).
   -- You can compare this to the information that the designer scraped off of w3schools site.
   - Verify the back button located at the top left corner works, you will be brought back to the dashboard.
-Note: That is the test for the first component of the user story, however the second component (save specified elements & store saved notes) is currently non-functional unfortunately due to incomplete code.

 - Sign In/Sign Up: